survivejs/webpack-book/manuscript/appendices/02_configuring_hmr.md

 The idea is the same with styling, React, Redux, and other technologies.
 Sometimes you don't have to implement the interface yourself even as available tooling takes care of that for you.

+T> To prove that HMR retains application state, set up [a checkbox](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/checkbox) based component next to the original.
+The `module.hot.accept` code has to evolve to capture changes to it as well.

-T> That `if(module.hot)` block is eliminated entirely from the production build as minifier picks it up.
+T> The `if(module.hot)` block is eliminated entirely from the production build as minifier picks it up.
 The *Minifying* chapter delves deeper into this topic.

 ## HMR on Windows, Ubuntu, and Vagrant